-- Use the PHS 5161-1 application. - The 10 application components required for SAMHSA applications must be included (i.e., Face Page, Abstract, Table of Contents, Budget Form, Project Narrative and Supporting Documentation, Appendices, Assurances, Certifications, Disclosure of Lobbying Activities, and Checklist.) - Text must be legible. - Paper must be white paper and 8.5" by 11.0" in size. - Pages must be single-spaced with one column per page. - Margins that are at least one inch. - Type size in the Project Narrative cannot exceed an average of 15 characters per inch when measured with a ruler.
-(Type size in charts, tables, graphs, and footnotes will not be considered in determining compliance.) - Photo reduction or condensation of type cannot be closer than 15 characters per inch or 6 lines per inch. - Pages cannot have printing on both sides. - Page limitations specified for the Project Narrative (30 pages total for Sections A-E) and Appendices 1, 3 and 4 (30 pages) cannot be exceeded. - Information provided must be sufficient for review. - Applications must be received by the application deadline.
+• Use the PHS 5161-1 application.

+- The 10 application components required for SAMHSA applications must be included (i.e., Face Page, Abstract, Table of Contents, Budget Form, Project Narrative and Supporting Documentation, Appendices, Assurances, Certifications, Disclosure of Lobbying Activities, and Checklist.) - Text must be legible. - Paper must be white paper and 8.5" by 11.0" in size.

+- Pages must be single-spaced with one column per page. - Margins must be at least one inch. - Type size in the Project Narrative cannot exceed an average of 15 characters per inch when measured with a ruler.
+(Type size in charts, tables, graphs, and footnotes will not be considered in determining compliance.) - Photo reduction or condensation of type cannot be closer than 15 characters per inch or 6 lines per inch. - Pages cannot have printing on both sides. - Page limitations specified for the Project Narrative (25 pages) and Appendices 1, 3, and 4 (30 pages) cannot be exceeded. - Information provided must be sufficient for review. - Applications must be received by the application deadline.
 Applications received after this date must have a proof of mailing date from the carrier dated at least 1 week prior to the due date.
 Private metered postmarks are not acceptable as proof of timely mailing.
-Applications not received by the application deadline or postmarked a week prior to the application deadline will not be reviewed. - Applications that do not comply with the following requirements and any additional program requirements specified in the NOFA, or are otherwise unresponsive to PA guidelines, will be screened out and returned to the applicant without review: - Provisions relating to confidentiality, participant protection and the protection of human subjects specified in Section VIII-A of this document. - Budgetary limitations as specified in Sections I, II and IV-E of this document. - Documentation of nonprofit status as required in the PHS 5161-1. - Requirements relating to provider organization experience and provider organization certification and licensure.
+Applications not received by the application deadline or postmarked a week prior to the application deadline will not be reviewed. - Applications that do not comply with the following requirements and any additional program requirements specified in the NOFA, or are otherwise unresponsive to PA guidelines, will be screened out and returned to the applicant without review: - Provisions relating to confidentiality, participant protection and the protection of human subjects specified in Section VIII-A of this document. - Budgetary limitations as specified in Sections I, II and IV-E of this document. - Documentation of nonprofit status as required in the PHS 5161-1.